Things to see and do

 Every time we visit Sicily, we discover more things to see and do.
 As the island's so large we recommend hiring a car to really make the most of your holiday.
 Although you can book excursions locally if you'd rather not drive.
 Here's some of our top things to see in Sicily:

 - Valley of the Temples: One of the most famous historical sites in Sicily, the Valley of the Temples showcase ancient Greek architecture with a series of well-preserved temples and monuments.

-The imposing silhouette of Europe’s most active volcano dominates the skyline of Eastern Sicily and often puts on displays of lava, which can be enjoyed from the safety of a terrace in Taormina whilst enjoying an evening aperitivo.
-However, we’d recommend getting up close on a guided excursion where you can ascend to the summit by vehicle and foot and be rewarded with stunning views of Sicily’s coastline.
+- Mount Etna: It dominates the skyline of Eastern Sicily and often puts on displays of lava, which you can see from Taormina.
+Get up close on a guided excursion where you can ascend to the summit and be rewarded with stunning views of the coastline.

 - Aeolian Islands: A visit to the Aeolian Islands is a must-do.
 These seven islands feel a world away from Sicily, yet can be reached in under an hour by ferry.
 Head to Vulcano for the therapeutic mud baths, Lipari for the bustling harbour and seafood restaurants or Salina for the green mountain landscapes.

 - Taormina: It's Sicily's most popular resort for good reason.
 The views are amazing and the history throughout the town makes exploring a dream.
 Don't miss the Greco-Roman amphitheatre.